mikedelr/HumanActivityWorkbench/README.md

 # Human Activity Workbench

-This project processes the signals from a tri-axial accelerometer, tri-axial gyroscope and barometric pressure sensor to extract features which can be used by a machine learning algorithm to classify human activities
+This project processes the signals from a tri-axial accelerometer, tri-axial gyroscope and barometric pressure sensor to extract features which can be used by a machine learning algorithm to classify human activities.

+Note:

+(i) the entry point of the process for human activity recognition is the class **_`HumanActivityRecognition.java`_** and the function _`update(SensorData)`_

+(ii) all of the sensor data retrieved from the smartphone's internal sensors is encapsulated within **_`SensorData.java`_** so that only one object needs to be passed to the function.

 ## 1 - Filter Design and Filter Coefficients